 This procedure begins at the System Administration Menu.
 If you cannot find this menu, follow the Procedures to Find the System Administration Menu presented earlier in this Section.

 From the System Administration Menu, select "Start Process."
-Press 12 < Return >.
-You should see the following:
+Press 12 <Return>.
+You should see a screen similar to the following: